ham0215/hamchance/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## yarn lint

+Runs eslint, tsc, stylelint, prettier.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+# deploy

+Push to the master branch of github and it will be deployed to zeit now.

+Open [https://www.hamchance.com](https://www.hamchance.com) to view it in the browser.